 - Recycling Solutions Subcommittee

-Government & Regulation Committee
+Government & Regulatory Affairs Committee

 The Marketing Committee is actively working on: ads promoting increased membership, social media, improving association visibility and influence, direct marketing and ensuring that members are getting the most out of their membership.
 The committee is focused on maximizing TLMI’s value through the theme “Partnering to Grow through Knowledge and Education.”